Iodinemacer198/MMS-OS/README.md

 For any questions, suggestions, issues, etc, feel free to reach out to @therealiodinemacer on Discord or join our server [here](https://discord.gg/ZAx3NN5TJY))

 ## Roadmap
-- Better filesystem (preferably FAT)
+~~- Better filesystem (preferably FAT)~~
+- Better command handling
 - Possible graphics implementations

 ## Disclaimers
 MMS-OS is a VERY work-in-progress project.
 Lag, bugs, etc are to be expected.
 As more of a hobby project, also expect slow progress and a lack of functionality.
 This project is just for fun, don't expect much :)

-Some AI was used in the making of this project, especially with parts of the initial setup.
+Some AI was used in the making of this project, especially with parts of the initial setup or other complicated pieces.
 I really don't know too much of C, and this is the easiest way for me to learn the language while also making progress.
-Outside of the initial setup and some components that I needed help with, it is however my work.
+Outside of the initial setup and components that I needed help with, it is however my work.
 If you doubt that, check some of the scripts, there's no way anyone other than a stupid human could make some of those...